2021 Russell Cole Memorial Lighting Design Competition

 The architectural design already includes beautiful luminous surfaces on the walls and ceilings.
 There are lots of architectural coves with opportunities for integrated lighting details.
 The client has engaged you for your lighting expertise; make sure all lighting details are executed elegantly and aligned with your lighting design vision.
 In the detailed drawings, the architect has indicated some locations where lighting may be integrated; but has asked that you review their suggestions and details and adapt them, as needed, for your lighting concepts and fixture specifications.

-Because of its varied functionality, the client has requested a centralized architectural control system for the flex space control and a simple push-button presets for events.
+The client has requested a centralized architectural control system for the hotel with automatic time-clock functions and push-button override station for managers.

 All assumptions must be justified in the narrative.
 Modification to the architecture is not allowed.

 Your scope of work for the project is the lighting and control for the following spaces:

 - Flex Space (Inc. Stage)

 - Nursing Room

 - Classroom